darel919/dspeak2-sfu/README.md

 ### 3. Message Handling
 - `ping`: Replies with a `pong` and timestamp.
-- `broadcast`: Forwards a message to all other clients.
 - `create-transport`: Creates a MediaSoup WebRTC transport for the client.
   - Uses `listenIps` with dynamic `announcedIp`:
     - Production: `api.darelisme.my.id`